PranavBharadwaj-1328/UoHvAMS_oAuth_Server/README.md

 # UoHvAMS_oAuth_Server
-A flask application mimicing the functions of an oAuth server (only the authorization part).
-This is to be embeded on to the UoHvAMS system.
+A flask application mimicking the functions of an OAuth server (only the authorization part).
+This is to be embedded into the UoHvAMS system.